 Why is the Thailand–Cambodia border disputed?

-The dispute stems from unresolved boundary demarcations based on colonial-era maps and overlapping historical claims.
+The dispute originates from unresolved boundary demarcations based on vague colonial-era maps drawn by the French, leading to overlapping historical and territorial claims.

 How does this dispute affect ASEAN?

-Border tensions can impact regional security, cross-border trade, tourism, and diplomatic cooperation among ASEAN member states.
+Border tensions can affect broader regional security, disrupt vital cross-border trade, impact tourism, and challenge diplomatic cooperation and unity among ASEAN member states.